 We’re not going to get into the semantics of smoking.
 The “smoking causes cancer” narrative is pretty much mainstream and for purposes of this article, will be considered an already known and given fact.

-The research is mixed, but you can’t argue that fact that your genetics are one of the factors to consider when looking at what causes cancer.
+The research is mixed, but you can’t argue that fact that your genes are one of the factors to consider when looking at what causes cancer.

 One piece of evidence is found in a study conducted by Cristian Tomasetti and Bert Vogelstein of Johns Hopkins University.
 Their study examined the link between normal stem cell divisions and 32 cancer types from around the world.
 They found that “cancers are caused by mutations that may be inherited, induced by environmental factors, or result from DNA replication errors.”
 This study concluded that 66 percent of the cancer mutations were due to DNA errors, 29 percent from environmental or lifestyle factors, and 5 percent are inherited.
 (1)